silentFred/ethereum-pudding/README.md

-# Pudding 🍮
+# Ethereum Pudding 🍮

-Pudding is a proof of concept service to download beacon states, generate proofs and pre-emptively cache proofs for quick access.
+Ethereum Pudding is a proof-of-concept service to download beacon states, generate proofs and pre-emptively cache proofs for quick access.
 Pudding is build with Rust, Docker Compose, and Redis.

 ## Features